Sugar – No More Brain Fog

 Western diet on average contains loads of sugars as well as carbohydrates that are also broken down in the body into sugar.
-As a result, the blood level rises, the pancreas secretes insulin that delivers glucose (sugar) into the cell to use as an energy.
+As a result, the blood level rises, the pancreas secretes insulin that delivers glucose (sugar) into the cell to use as energy.
 After each carbohydrate and sugar-rich meal follows a spike of insulin.

-Keeping my sugar levels up at all times by eating sweets and refined carbohydrates are like bombing my body non-stop.
+Keeping my sugar levels up at all times by eating sweets and refined carbohydrates is like bombing my body non-stop.
 What makes it even worse, is that due to a massive dopamine release in the brain, sugar is highly addictive.
 (1,2)

 “The low-fat diet was a terrible mistake” -Professor Robert H. Lustig M.D.

 The number one reason why I started limiting my sugar fasting was definitely the chronic candidiasis that was a huge frustration for me for decades.
 But in the beginning, I didn’t have a clue how much sugar was actually hidden in my diet without realising the big picture.
 The years went by and I was eating less and fewer sweets and pastries but it was always a struggle because of the endless cravings.
 Again I didn’t realise, that as long as I had sugar-containing foods, wheat products and poor carbohydrates that kept my insulin rushing up and down, there was not a chance for me to get rid of the craving as well as the chronic inflammation I was developing.